kytschi/dumb-dog/README.md

 You can also just create the ini and point the `extension` to the folder with the `dumbdog.so`.

-And don't forget to restart your webserver.
+**And don't forget to restart your webserver.**

+If you have issues with the module you may need to compile it yourself.
+See https://docs.zephir-lang.com/0.12/en/installation for more information on installing Zephir and compiling.

 Create yourself a database and run the SQL located in the setup folder. https://github.com/kytschi/dumb-dog/blob/main/setup/database.sql